Volunteer of the Year

 Peer of the Year

-AWARD: "Peer of the Year"for improvementClub principle: FOR EVERYONE This award recognizes the member who embodies and personifies the HARC ethos.
+AWARD: "Peer of the Year" for ethos CLUB PRINCIPLE: CARING AND SUPPORTING This award recognizes the member who embodies and personifies the HARC ethos.
 Yes, it's about being a lovely person, but it is also recognizing who has 'gone the extra mile' for others, and their commitment and passion for their sport.
 How is a winner chosen?
 This award is voted for by club members based on the person they think most personifies the HARC ethos. ...

 Read More